Wet grinder: Abrasive cutting wet grinders

 Some angle grinders, most tile saws, and some grinders for sharpening blades used in woodworking are wet grinders.
 The fluid helps with lubrication of the cutting process and with cooling to avoid cracking or damaging the cutting tool or the workpiece.

 Food preparation wet grinders

 Wet grinding is rare in western cuisine but common in Indian cuisine.
 Wet grinders are used to make pastes from grains and lentils and is used extensively in South Indian cuisine for preparation of popular dishes such as dosa, idly, vada, appam and paniyaram.
-It consists of a granite stones which rotate inside a metal drum with the help of an electric motor and the food grains get crushed between the stone and drum.
+It consists of granite stones which rotate inside a metal drum with the help of an electric motor and the food grains get crushed between the stone and drum.
 Wet grinders have two advantages over electric mixers or blenders.
 First, the stone grinder generates less heat than a mixer; heat affects the flavor of the food.
 Second, the stones remain sharp for a greater time than do metal blades.